-Other than health considerations, how can you know if composite veneers are right for you?
+Other than health considerations, how can you know if they are right for you?
 Ask yourself these questions:

 Benefits of Composite Veneers

 This treatment offers great results without the need for major changes to your teeth.
 With traditional veneers, some tooth enamel is removed.
-No-prep and minimal-prep veneers need only a tiny amount of tooth prep.
-Rather than making your tooth conform to premade shells, composite veneers conform to your natural teeth.
+No-prep and minimal prep veneers need only a tiny amount of tooth prep.
+Rather than making your tooth conform to premade shells, composite resin conforms to your natural teeth.

 Composite cost much less than porcelain dental veneers .
 This is because a lab isn’t needed, and composite costs less than porcelain.

 - temporary veneers are not required because it can be finished in just one visit